avicens/tumor_variant_calling/README.md

-# Processing of NGS data from tumor and normal paired samples
+# Identification of short somatic variants in tumor samples

 ## Description
 Here it is presented a pipeline to identify somatic short variants in tumor samples with respect to a matched normal sample.
 It spans all steps for proccessing whole exome sequencing (WES) data from tumor and paired normal sample and posterior detection of somatic variants.